 Now, we know what food is to be included and to be avoided, I will now pen down Indian Diet Chart for 8 months old baby for your reference.

-The following 8 months baby food chart for Indian kids shows you what foods you can include for your baby as a part of their different meal times including snack time options:-
+The following 8 months old baby food chart for Indian kids shows you what foods you can include for your baby as a part of their different meal times including snack time options:-

 First Week Food Plan for 8-Month Baby